-wa.
-Mrs. Grant has just received the prettiest lot adies Hats and Trimmings ever seen in this town.
-13. Messrs.
-Gee & Humphries' sdvertisement will apwar next week.
-They are getting in a splendid stock of #3 The Town Council have very properly passed an Ordinance that all dogs running at large shall be muzded.
-You are right, gentlemen. en.
-See the advertisements of those enterprising merits, Foster & Wilkins, Rice, McLure & Co., and Spears & Colton, who believe in Printer's Ink to draw full notice of each next week.
-Mr. H. Hampton, Agent for the celebrated Lindey Nurseries, located near Greensboro, N.C., is now here on his Annual tour through this section soliciting orders for Fruit Trees, Vines and Plants.
-He will be in this region until after June Court, and persons wishing Trees, &c., can leave their orders with Mr. Allen, of the Union Hotel, if Mr. II. is not present.
+19. Mrs. Grant has just received the prettiest lot o adies Hats and Trimmings ever sen in this town.

+-..
+19. Mesars.
+Gee & Humphries' sdvertisement will ap ar next week.
+They are getting in a splendid stock of all kinds of goods.

+AT The Town Council have very properly passed at Ordinance that all dogs running it large shall be muz zled.
+You are right, gentlemen.

+19. See the advertisements of those enterprising mer chants, Foster & Wilkins, Rice, McLure & Co., and Spears & Colton, who believe in Printer's Ink to draw We have never seen Goods so sheap in this town as those gentlemen are now offering them.
+We shall give a full notice of each next week.

+AP Mr. H. Hampton, Agent for the celebrated Lindley Nurseries, located near Greensboro, N. C., is now here on his Annual tour through this section soliciting order for Fruit Trees, Vines and Plants.
+He will be in this region until after June Court, and persons wishing Trees, &c., can leave their orders with Mr. Allen, of the Union Hotel, if Mr. H. is not present.
 Trees warranted to live twelve months.
 Printed Instructions for Planting and cultivation accompany the Trees.
-Trees delivered at Union Depot on the 10th of November next.
+Trees delivered a Union Depot on the 10th of November next.